smartdevicelink/sdl_evolution/proposals/NNNN-align-VidepStreamingParameter-with-capability.md

 ## Alternatives considered

 The proposed solution takes care of the cases when specified bitrate or frame rate exceeds the capability value.
-I looked into if other parameters (e.g. `VideoStreamingFormat`, `Interval`, `DisplayDensity`, etc), but aligning bitrate and frame rate should suffice for now.
+I looked into other parameters (e.g. `VideoStreamingFormat`, `Interval`, `DisplayDensity`, etc), but aligning bitrate and frame rate should suffice for now.